 When LIGO claims to have detected an event it should provide confirmation of that event.
 None have confirmation, except for the single NS-NS event.

-With NO confirmations of the 10 BH-BH mergers and a likely confirmation of the 1 NS-NS merger, we just accept all events as valid.
+With NO confirmations of the 10 BH-BH mergers and a likely but also controversial) confirmation of the 1 NS-NS merger, we just accept all events as valid.